-To obtain the most up-to-date information from the Student Billing (Bursar's) Office visit our website at: www.gcc.mass.edu/billing
+To obtain the most up-to-date information from the Student Billing, visit our website at gcc.mass.edu/billing.

-The Student Billing (Bursar's) Office is located in room C102 on the first floor of the main campus building.
-This office is responsible for posting payments to student accounts, applying categorical waivers, processing all refunds due to students, billing, and collection assignment.
+Student Billing is part of the Student Financial Services Office (room C102) located on the first floor of the main campus building.
+This office is responsible for posting payments to student accounts, processing all refunds due to students, billing and collection assignment.

-Contact Information for Bursar's Office
+Contact Information for Student Billing

-Regular Office Hours Monday - Thursday 8:30 a.m. to 5:00 p.m.
-Friday 8:30 a.m. to 4:00 p.m.
+Regular Office Hours Monday-Friday 9 a.m.-4 p.m.